Klasmart-Engineering/user-service/documents/rfc/062-UPDATE-USER-MEMBERSHIP.md

 }

 ```
 I intend to read the all parameter roles in the parameters and their linked permissions into memory as one operation to create a map to be used for each item in the array of members.
-The same will be done with the other parameters, so the number of databse reads to check things can be as limited as possible.
+The same will be done with the other parameters, so the number of database reads to check things can be as limited as possible.

 ### Error handling